kwilkinz/kwilkinz/README.md

-Hey 👋 ...
-My name is Keri
+Hey There, I'm Keri
 =============================

 Front End and UX Developer
 --------------------------

 *   🌍  I'm based in Texas!
-*   🖥️  See my portfolio at [My Portfolio](https://kwilkinz.github.io/).
-*   🔭  I have a blog here at [Techy Tips Blog](https://github.com/kwilkinz/TechyTips_blog).

 ### Skills